Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

 \section{Effect on the Motorization Requirements}

 We discussed two mechanical principles that can potentially improve lightly geared actuator designs: 1) adding an adjustable static passive force unit and 2) adding a sharing unit.
-Here we assess how much these functions can relax the motorization requirements and improve efficiency of a load-bearing exoskeleton.
-It is found that when combining the two mechanical principles, the total RMS force to be generated by the main motors gets 2.7x to 7.8x lower.
+This section presents a simplified yet insightful analysis of the expected benefits of integrating these functions into a load-bearing exoskeleton design.
+It is found that when combining the two mechanical principles, the total RMS force to be generated by the motorization gets 2.7x to 7.8x lower.

-Let's introduce a 2-DOF multitask exoskeleton that assists the vertical ground reaction forces (GRFy) of the right leg $f_1$ and the left leg $f_2$, for instance to reduce the musculoskeletal stress and the metabolic expenditure when carrying payloads like in \cite{schmidt_myosuit_2017} \cite{mawashi_uprise_nodate}.
+Let's introduce a 2-DOF multitask exoskeleton that assists the vertical ground reaction forces (GRFy) of the right leg $f_1(t)$ and the left leg $f_2(t)$, for instance to reduce the musculoskeletal stress and the metabolic expenditure when carrying payloads like in \cite{schmidt_myosuit_2017} \cite{mawashi_uprise_nodate}.
 The following analysis is valid regardless of how these functions are mechanically obtained.
-Four generic designs are described by Fig.~\ref{fig:designsABCD} and are compared in this section for four tasks: walking, running, jumping and sit-to-stands (similar to squatting).
-Note that Designs C and D could not work for a legged robot since they need motorization for the swing phase.
+Four generic designs are described by Fig.~\ref{fig:designsABCD} and are compared in this section for four tasks: walking, running, jumping and sit-to-stands.
+It is worth noting that Design~B is also compatible with legged robotic systems, whereas C and D are not directly applicable in such contexts, as they require actuators to swing the legs.

 Fig.~\ref{fig:requirements_curves} (first column) gives the typical normalized vertical GRF curves used, in $\si{\newton\per\kilo\gram}$ or $\si{\meter\per\second\squared}$ of young human adults, obtained from papers and public datasets \cite{fukuchi_public_2018,fukuchi_public_2017,liang_asian-centric_2020, cormie_power-time_2008}.